 GeoJSON

-Neither the nor Core nor Collections requirements class mandate a specific encoding or format for representing resources.
+Neither the Core nor Collections requirements class mandate a specific encoding or format for representing resources.
 The HTML and GeoJSON requirements classes specify representations for these resources in commonly used encodings for spatial data on the web.

-Neither of these encodings are mandatory.
+Neither of these encodings is mandatory.
 An implementation of the API-Common standard may decide to implement another encoding instead of, or in addition to, these two.

 OpenAPI 3.0

 The API-Common does not mandate any encoding or format for the formal definition of the API.
-The prefered option is the OpenAPI 3.0 specification.
+The preferred option is the OpenAPI 3.0 specification.
 The OpenAPI 3.0 requirements class has been specified for APIs implementing OpenAPI 3.0.

 4. References